masyl/isomaton/doc/roadmap.md

 ## Housekeeping and Architecture
 - Sound effects should be configurable just like sprites with a declarative model
+- Give names to all anonymous functions for better profiling
 - Resegment big packages into smaller packages
 - Use declarative FrameData so that spritesheets are decoupled from code
 - Use mixxins in addition to inheritance to compound actor properties and behaviors (prevent multiple inheritance)